Skip to main content

 • Decide which of the panels best suits the needs of your patient or family.

-• For developmental disorders, there are a number of available panels, including:
+• For developmental conditions, there are a number of available panels, including:

-• R29 Intellectual disability: This will investigate chromosomal and single-gene causes of developmental delay and/or intellectual disability (the test includes microarray and a whole genome sequencing (WGS) panel of all genes known to cause intellectual disability); and
+• R29 Intellectual disability: This will investigate chromosomal and single-gene causes of developmental delay and/or intellectual disability (the test is a whole genome sequencing (WGS) panel of all genes known to cause intellectual disability); and

-• R27 Paediatric disorders (children with a suspected OGID are usually tested under this category): This test includes microarray and a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics services.
+• R27 Paediatric disorders (children with a suspected OGID are usually tested under this category): This test is a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics services.

 • Note that other panels may also be appropriate – if, for instance, a diagnosis of Beckwith Wiedemann syndrome is suspected, or there is regional (rather than generalised) overgrowth: